 - If the error is because the input needed to be from a limited list of values, provide these values and explain them.

 - This guideline builds on 3.3.1 – Identify Errors by adding a requirement to make a suggestion for user input to fix errors.

 - If a user makes an error, provide a list of links that the user can follow to jump back to correct their input.

 - Make it easy to re-submit incorrect forms by retaining all correct data.

 ‘Error Suggestion’ Exceptions

 You don’t need to provide suggestions if:

-- Making a suggestion would negatively impact data security.
+- It would negatively impact data security; or

-- Making a suggestion goes against the purpose of the field.
+- It goes against the purpose of the content.

 Free Developer Resources